mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 political opponents in an effort to bring them in line with Khizunni dictates.
-The High Captain of the Khizuuni Supreme Council has made veiled threats that he might authorise the invasion of some of the subsector’s more troublesome worlds, all for the cause of establishing a safer, more prosperous Imperial order, of course.
+The High Captain of the Khizuuni Supreme Council has made veiled threats that he might authorise the invasion of some of the subsector's more troublesome worlds, all for the cause of establishing a safer, more prosperous Imperial order, of course.